Our Programs and Services

 Webinars: Child Neurology Community Conversations from the Voices of the Provider, Caregiver, and Advocate

-Each quarter, we host educational webinars that address disease-specific issues from the provider, caregiver, and advocate perspectives to provide the child neurology community with a forum for bringing partners’ perspectives together.
+Twice a year, we host educational webinars that address disease-specific issues from the provider, caregiver, and advocate perspectives to provide the child neurology community with a forum for bringing partners’ perspectives together.
 Pediatric neurologists provide clinical considerations related to the disease-specific issue, caregivers share their experiences and advice, and organizational advocates highlight current resources available to help support both clinicians and families.
 View past webinars.

 This website was created primarily to serve as an educational portal for patients and caregivers.
 It also allows our advocacy and industry partners to get the word out about their own programs, educational materials, research studies, and many other initiatives aimed at serving the child neurology community.
 While there are many viable and trustworthy disease-specific organizations, the Child Neurology Foundation is in a unique position to serve the overarching needs of all members of the community.
 This website serves as a home within the child neurology community where members can be certain that the information they receive is credible, as all content is vetted by child neurologists.
 While a work in progress, our Disorder Directory allows visitors to learn from the experts with disease-specific articles written for caregivers by leading child neurologists.
 Accompanied by stories from families living with the same disorders as well as trusted resources, this growing directory serves as a starting point for caregivers seeking direction and guidance related to their child’s unique situation.